Explore KSACs by Pathway

 v Recognize that an enterprise security requires a holistics strategy that considers people, process, and technology. knowledge 2

-w Categorize system contrils in compliance with government and industry standards including NIST Cybersecurity Framework, FISMA, FEDRAMP, PCI/DSS and ISO standards knowledge 4
+w Categorize system contrils in compliance with government and industry standards including NIST Cybersecurity Framework, FISMA, FEDRAMP, PCI/DSS, HIPAA (as relevant depending on industry), and ISO standards knowledge 4

 Credentials